- What do I need to watch a Blu-ray?

 Yes.
 Blu-ray players are fully backward compatible with DVDs.

 - Will Blu-rays play in my DVD player?

-- Do you sell your Blu-rays outside the United States?
-What regions do they play in?
+- Do you sell your DVDs and Blu-rays outside the United States?
+In which regions do they play?

 - What audio codec do you use on your Blu-ray discs?

 We encode monaural and stereo sources using PCM, and we encode surround-sound sources using DTS-HD Master Audio.

 - Do your Blu-rays play in all Blu-ray players?

 No. Some of the first-generation Blu-ray players will not play Criterion Blu-rays.
 A known example is the Samsung BD-P1200.
 Additionally, the following players have initial loading times of 2 to 3 minutes: Samsung BD-P1400, Sharp BD-HP20U, and Panasonic DMP BD10.
 This is normal for these players.

 - What should I know about handling Blu-rays?